 "When we translate the New York Declaration, which we will adopt here today into reality, more children can attend school, more workers can securely seek jobs instead of being at the mercy of criminal smugglers, and more people will have real choices about whether to move once we end conflict, sustain peace, and increase opportunities at home," he added.

 It is unclear if it is political pressure or bad publicity that prompted the UN to finally tackle the refugee catastrophe.

-As it stands, 2016 is on track to be another banner year for migrants and refugees, with the Italian coastguard rescuing 6,500 in 40 operations in the Mediterranean within 24 hours, and 3,212 dying during the journey so far this year.
+As it stands, 2016 is on track to be another tragically banner year for migrants and refugees, with the Italian coast guard rescuing 6,500 in 40 operations in the Mediterranean in 24 hours, and 3,212 dying during the journey so far this year.

 Blaming "an epidemic of amnesia", Zeid Ra'ad Al Hussein, UN High Commissioner for Human Rights, delivered a harsh rebuke on the sluggishness of international response.

 "We're failing millions of migrants who deserve far more than lives marked by cradle-to-grave indignity and desperation.
-It is shameful the victims of abominable crimes should be made to suffer further by our failures to give them protection," said Hussein, whose speech received sustained applause.
+It is shameful, the victims of abominable crimes should be made to suffer further by our failures to give them protection," said Hussein, whose speech was met with sustained applause.